Contents

 - It comes as a package with everything you need in one, including the backpack, tripod, and even a smartphone adapter and BlueTooth remote for photography.

-Here is a quick video overview of the slightly lower spec 70mm version of this telescope:
+Here is a video overview from Celestron of this telescope:

 Key specifications